joaosoft/state-machine/README.md

-transition from 1 to 4  with user operator ? false transition from 1 to 3  with user operator ? false check in-progress handler with [1 text true] transition from 1 to 2  with user operator ? false transition from 1 to 1  with user operator ? false check in-progress to denied handler with [1 text true] transition from 2 to 4  with user operator ? false
+transition from 1 to 4  with user operator ? false transition from 1 to 3  with user operator ? false check in-progress handler with [1 text true]

+transition from 1 to 1  with user operator ? false check in-progress to denied handler with [1 text true] transition from 2 to 4  with user operator ? false